richfaces/richfaces/readme.txt

 	 To build the project for a JEE6 server you need to navigate to the /examples/richfaces-showcase and run

+		for JBoss AS 7.0.x:
 	 	mvn clean package -Pjbas7

+		or for JBoss AS 7.1.x
+		mvn clean package -Pjbas71

 	 When you see the BUILD SUCCESSFUL message you can deploy the application on the server.